Green Team

 Youth Involvement Programs

 Healthy communities involve youth, Cottage City is no exception.
 Every month there are ways to include youth in planning town activities like the annual Port Towns Day, Cottage City Day, food giveaways, and holidays parties.
 Community service hours are available to all students involved.
 We are united in our diversity.
-Our Cottage City Police Explorer's were recognized for their outstanding service during the pandemic.
-They received an award for their assistance in several COVID-19 vaccination events.

 Tree Canopy Committee